(Bruce Bottomley photos)

 In the UK, students can study dentistry straight out of high school.
 And so in 2006, Hussain began his five-year dentistry training at the University of Manchester, followed by a compulsory foundation year, which is a salaried position during which new dentists work under supervision.

 Only a certain number of practices offer foundation year placements and Hussain’s was in a high needs area near Sheffield.
-It gave him experience with patients needing multiple restorations and extractions.
+It gave him experience with patients needing multiple restorations, extractions, and full mouth rehabilitation and he gained an appreciation for "delivering dental care centred on disease prevention".

 After foundation year, Hussain needed a job.
 Like other junior dentists in the UK, he worked for the National Health Service (NHS).
-He gained more experience and built up his speed, but in many ways the work wasn’t satisfying.
+He gained more experience and built up his speed, but in many ways the work wasn’t satisfying enough.

 "I understood the need to be fast, but I also wanted to give patients a good experience and for them to want to come back," Hussain says.
 "I knew then that I wanted go into private dentistry."